-CAO Scholarship and Fellowship Applications are Open!
+CAO Scholarship and Fellowship Applications

 The Center for Advancing Opportunity (CAO), established through a partnership with the Thurgood Marshall College Fund (TMCF), Charles Koch Foundation and Koch Industries is driving the discovery of evidence-based solutions to remove barriers to opportunity.
 Our mission is clear–expand educational, social and economic opportunities in our nation’s fragile communities.
 CAO is looking for students passionate about eliminating inequality and pursuing careers that can contribute to achieving this goal.
 The CAO Undergraduate Research Scholarship and the CAO Fellowship are merit-based programs for undergraduates and doctoral students obtaining degrees in fields of study related to the CAO mission.